derikthiessen/Derivatives-Pricing/README.md

-# Derivatives-Pricing
+# Stock-Pricing-Models
-Examining the effectiveness of different options pricing methods.
+Examining the historical effectiveness of different stock pricing models.